unity-idm/furms-devops/README.md

 with fixed version and creates the neccessary directory structure.

 ### Installation
-Assuming the script is available under `https://some_site_.io/0.0.1/install-furms-devops-tooling.py`, it can be used as follows:
+Assuming the script is available under `https://some_site_.io/0.0.1/install-furms-devops-tooling.py`, it can be used in one of the following ways:

 * Directly using the url like `curl -sSL https://some_site_.io/0.0.1/install-furms-devops-tooling.py | python`, which will result in package installation in current directory, or